shu120/push_swap/README.md

 - build `stack a`
 - initialize `stack b`
 - stop immediately if `stack a` is already sorted
-- use small_sort when the number of elements is small
+- check the input size
-- otherwise compress values into indices
+  - if the number of elements is small, use small_sort
-- sort the indices with radix sort
+  - otherwise, compress values into indices and sort them with radix sort
 - print the generated operation sequence
 ---
 ### Stack representation